-Get acquainted with all areas of surgical technology while earning a diploma or Associate in Applied Science degree in Surgical Technology.
+Get acquainted with all areas of surgical technology while earning an Associate in Applied Science degree in Surgical Technology.
 Surgical technologists work with surgeons, anesthesiologists, registered nurses and other surgical personnel in a range of ways.
 As an integral part of the surgical team, surgical technologists need in-depth training and practical experience to best deliver patient care for and assume appropriate responsibilities before, during and after surgery.

 Because surgical technology practitioners fill various roles, our dual-track program ensures you’re prepared for all possible responsibilities.
 Here are the roles you’ll train in: